 In June, the government banned 59 mobile apps including Bytedance’s TikTok, Alibaba’s UC Browser and Tencent’s WeChat, also citing security concerns.
 And now PUBG Banned.

-“The compilation of these data, its mining and profiling by elements hostile to national security and defence of India, which ultimately impinges upon the sovereignty and integrity of India, is a matter of very deep and immediate concern which requires emergency measures,” said the statement.
+“The compilation of these data, its mining, and profiling by elements hostile to national security and defense of India, which ultimately impinges upon the sovereignty and integrity of India, is a matter of very deep and immediate concern which requires emergency measures,” said the statement.
 Besides, there have been a series of clashes and showdowns in Ladakh with China in recent weeks.
 In June, 20 soldiers died for the country in a clash at Galwan Valley.
 China also suffered casualties.

 The statement referred to bipartisan concerns flagged by various public representatives in parliament and outside.
 It said there had been a strong chorus in the public space to take strict action against Apps “that harm India’s sovereignty as well as the privacy of our citizens”.